Robbie Robertson: 1969–1973: Expansion and acclaim

+On November 2, 1969, the Band appeared on the Ed Sullivan Show, one of only two television appearances they made.
 On January 12, 1970, the Band was featured on the cover of Time magazine.
-This was the first time a North American rock band featured on the cover of the magazine.

 The Band rented The Woodstock Playhouse in Woodstock, New York with the intent of recording a new live album there, but the city council voted against it, so they recorded on location, but without an audience.
 Robertson handled most of the songwriting duties as before.
 Robertson brought in Todd Rundgren to engineer the album which was recorded in two weeks' time.
-These sessions became their third album, Stage Fright, which would become the Band's highest charting album, peaking at #5 on September 5 and staying in the Billboard Top 40 for 14 weeks.
+These sessions resulted in the Band's third album, Stage Fright.
+Stage Fright became the Band's highest-charting album, peaking at No. 5 on September 5 and staying on the Billboard Top 40 for 14 weeks.